Click on any thumbnail to view an enlarged

 Above

-signed book is entitled Ninjutsu Shoseiho (Ninjutsu
+extremelly rare book is entitled Ninjutsu Shoseiho (Ninjutsu

 printing from January 10, 1963.

-It reads: "Ninjutsu is a study of Illusion
+It reads: "Ninjutsu is a study of illusion

 signed Heishichiro